|

 second artwork was probably made when I was in my twenties.
 The logo is

-top of a thicker layer of white glass allowing the black layer to be
+fused to a thicker layer of white glass, allowing the black layer to be

 This